oblivioncth/QI-QMP/README.md

 Building from source is recommended as this library can easily be integrated as a dependency into your project using CMake's FetchContent.
 An example of this is demonstrated in the documentation.

-Either way the [Minimal Example](https://oblivioncth.github.io/QI-QMP/index.html#autotoc_md3), gives a basic overview of how to use the interface.
+Finally, the [Minimal Example](https://oblivioncth.github.io/QI-QMP/index.html#autotoc_md3), gives a basic overview of how to use the interface.

 ## Pre-built Releases/Artifacts